natverse/coconatfly/README.md

 wondering, **coconat** stands for COmparative COnnectomics for the NATverse and **coconatfly** enables this specifically for fly datasets.

-Although the code is certainly already useful, it is currently highly experimental, so the interface should not yet been relied upon.
-In particular, it is quite likely that refactoring will abstract more functionality into [coconat](https://natverse.org/coconat/) as time goes by in order to enable the core functionality to be reused.
+Although the code is already in active use, especially for comparison of the hemibrain and flywire datasets, it remains experimental.
+Therefore the interface should not yet been relied upon.
+In particular, it is quite likely that refactoring will abstract more functionality into [coconat](https://natverse.org/coconat/) as time goes by in order to enable more core functionality to be reused.

 ## Datasets